 Another very useful feature of BOB is its key to which territories border, one-way attack, bombard, or are bombarded or one-way attacked by other territories.
 The Classic map only features regular attacks, but some maps can be quite complicated, and this feature can help you understand and better plan your attacks.

 Yet another nice feature of BOB is its description of which territories make up a continent bonus. if a player currently owns a bonus, BOB will show list the bonus, and in a game, you can click "Map Options," go down to Text Map, and select Standard to get a list below the map of all the bonuses and the territories that make up each bonus.

 BOB has other useful features, as well, which you can play around with.
 You'll need either Firefox or Google Chrome for BOB, and if you use Firefox, you'll need a script called Greasemonkey.

 The Users Guide To CC Tools And Enhancements is chock-full of goodies to enhance your Conquer Club experience.
 In addition to BOB, check out these other useful game aids (you'll need either Firefox and Greasemonkey or Google Chrome to use most of them):

 Clickable Maps Compatible with CC's official Clickable Maps.
 Instead of using the drop-down menu to attack from territory to territory, Clickable Maps lets you click directly on the attacking and attacked countries.
 Check out the How to Install Clickable Maps for Speed for some useful tips on making Clickable Maps faster (basically, disable the confirmations in BOB and CM).

-Map Rank Loads of information on individual map and medal statistics.
+Map Rank (Firefox+Greasemonkey only) Loads of information on individual map and medal statistics.
 Can you get to Field Marshal on Classic?